 Individuals who are not performing work and are not under the direction of the NPS should not sign an OF 301a solely for the benefit of the individual “to get liability coverage.”
 Individuals must never be signed up for the sole purpose of being permitted to use government equipment under NPS liability, such as driving or riding in government vehicles or borrowing landscape or recreational equipment.

 While volunteers are not held to the same ethics laws and regulations that apply to federal employees (including the Hatch Act), they are expected to maintain the professional and ethical standards of the workplace while acting in an official capacity or wearing a volunteer uniform (see Prohibited Volunteer Activities).
 Volunteers are also expected to comply with all standards of professional conduct that apply to the work the volunteer performs under a volunteer service agreement.

 Federal employees who volunteer remain subject to federal standards of ethical conduct, such as Hatch Act and conflict of interest.

 According to the Department of Labor (DOL), the Fair Labor Standards Act (FLSA) recognizes the generosity and public benefits of volunteering and allows individuals to freely volunteer for charitable and public purposes.
 A volunteer will not be considered an employee for FLSA purposes if the individual volunteers freely for public service and without contemplation or receipt of compensation.

-Although the FLSA does not directly apply to volunteer activities, the child labor provisions under FLSA are designed to protect the educational opportunities of youth and prohibit their employment in jobs that are detrimental to their health and safety.
+Although the FLSA does not directly apply to volunteer activities, the child labor provisions under FLSA are designed to protect the educational opportunities of youth and prohibit their employment in jobs that are detrimental to their health, safety, and well-being.